ROBACON/mobspy/README.md

 # Units

-The variable u from the pint python module for unit handling is used to assign units to values in MobsPy.
+The variable u from the pint Python module for unit handling is used to assign units to values in MobsPy.
 Just add `u.name_of_the_unit`, and MobsPy will handle it.
 As a code example, we have:

 	A(100*u.molar)
 	A >> Zero [10/u.nanosecond]